dapplion/tree-states-review-guide/persisted_hdiff.md

 - **:question:Q**: `--hierarchy-exponents` help says "Cannot be changed after initialization".
 Is that correct, and if so, why?
 - **:question:Q**: Why has `partial_beacon_state` been deleted?
 - **:question:Q**: `forwards_iter.rs` changes are due to blocks being stores in freezer?
+- **:question:Q**: What was `PartialBeaconState` and rationale?
+  - A: Long ring vectors like block roots, state roots, historical roots, randao mixes, are stored separately.
+With complicated logic to re-create the state latter.
+For the origins of the network with smaller validator set it has decent disk space savings.
+Replaced completely with binary diffs which achieve the same for all fields.
+- **:question:Q**: Was are compact states and rationale?
+  - A: Store the validator pubkey in a separate bucket since it's append only list.
+Saves 48 MB per 1M indexes.
+Still in the tree-states branch to save disk on full disk writes.
+Potentially only used by the hot db, freezer _should_ write the full disk a BeaconState since it's written once a year.
+- **:question:Q**: Freezer states with checkpoint sync?
+  - A: Not happening, freezer full snapshots writes only happen when you do a full backfill and "frontfill" of states replay.
+Or when you hit a snaphost point (once a year)

 ### Migration from v12 to v20